Who We Are

 to address emerging or anticipated needs also may be conducted.

-The Research Center has developed a Research Program Manual [PDF - 874 KB] that provides details about the solicitation process, developing and submitting a research proposal, research partners, funding, contract requirements, and other information.
+The Research Center has developed a Research Program Manual [874 KB] that provides details about the solicitation process, developing and submitting a research proposal, research partners, funding, contract requirements, and other information.

 The Research Center is comprised of a program manager and business systems, research development, research performance, and technology transfer coordinators.
 However, offices within FDOT requesting research provide the technical project managers for the research projects.
 These 50+ employees from throughout FDOT complement the Research Center and provide technical oversight for the research projects.